kinkalow/easydbo/README.md

 This sets the \<columns\> of SELECT statement.
 When you want to filter values, you write the condition in the input texts.
 This sets the \<conditions\> of SELECT statement.
-The \<tables\> is automatically created from checkboxes and input texts.
+The \<tables\> is automatically created from the columns of selected checkboxes and the columns of entered input texts.
-In this case, FULL OUTER JOIN is used to join tables.
+Joining tables uses FULL OUTER JOIN with a combination of NATURAL LEFT and NATURAL RIGHT.
+So the tables you want to join must have the same column names in each table.

 When you click the Create button at the bottom, the input texts next to SELECT, FROM and WHERE will be filled with \<columns\>, \<tables\> and \<conditions\> respectively.
 Then, by pressing the Query button, a SELECT statement is created from the input texts and the query is executed.